 There are no campgrounds that are on a first-come, first-served basis only.

-Muskegon State Park holds a festival in October each year, and it is named the Fall Harvest Fest.
-It is meant exclusively for the campers.
+Muskegon State Park holds a festival in October each year, called the Fall Harvest Fest, which is meant exclusively for the campers.
 This family-friendly festival is filled with a variety of fun games and activities like face painting, campsite decorations, parades, and lots of nice little prizes.
 Halloween celebrations also take place at this festival with great pomp and splendor.
 Halloween festivities include trick or treating, costume shows, pumpkin carvings and much more.

 The water bodies of Muskegon State Park are bustling with a variety of recreational opportunities.
-You can launch your boats from Snub Harbor into Lake Michigan and Lake Muskegon, which is an extremely active and vibrant spot of the park.
+You can launch your boats from Snub Harbor into Lake Michigan and Lake Muskegon.
 You can also enjoy fishing at the park’s lakes, but you’ll need a fishing license for that.
-Another exciting activity at this site is swimming.
-Lots of enthusiastic swimmers rush to the beach to beat the summer heat.
-You can also indulge in sunbathing and witnessing the beautiful views of sunrise and suns.
-You won't to miss out on all the amazing aquatic adventure you can have during your RV road trip to Michigan.
+Another exciting activity available is swimming.
+Lots of enthusiastic swimmers rush to the beach to beat the summer heat during their visit to the park.
+You won't want to miss out on all the amazing aquatic adventure you can have during your RV road trip to Michigan.